Waylon Wyatt: Career

+In January 2026, Wyatt announced his Everything Under the Sun headlining tour, in addition to dates throughout the year supporting Sam Barber, and international appearances at the C2C: Country to Country festival in Europe.
+Wyatt released "In Loving Melody", an ode to a failed relationship, on February 6, 2026.
+Country Central gave the song a 9.8 out of 10, writing, "the power and intimacy of this love story are deepened by [Wyatt's] subtle dips into his lower register and the tasteful whine that curbs his enunciation.
+On this single, Wyatt crafts a song as intricate as it is devastatingly beautiful".
+On February 20, 2025, Wyatt released "Didn't Forget", which features Wyatt Flores to positive critical reception, with Billboard declaring it one of the six best new country songs that week and calling it "a compelling collaboration from two emerging talents with rising momentum".

+On May 14, 2026, Wyatt announced his debut album, Dustpiles, would be released on July 17.
+He made his Grand Ole Opry debut a few days later on July 22.

 Sound and influences

 Wyatt describes his major influences as Tyler Childers, Hank Williams, Turnpike Troubadors, Wyatt Flores, Johnny Cash, and Eminem.
 Of his music, which blends elements of country, red dirt, folk, and americana, Wyatt stated, “I don't really want to put myself into one genre, because I figure if I do and then I start doing something different, I might surprise people a little too much, and they might not like it”.
 He notes that his music is primarily lyric-driven, taking inspiration from poetry and from what feels good in his heart.
 In terms of his sound, Wyatt states, “I’m very stern about, like, I don’t want a lot of production in my music.
 That’s not what I’m looking for.
 I love the raw sound – the raw vocals, raw guitar, raw acoustic.
 Nothing overlaid on it”.
 His music has drawn comparisons to Childers, Flores, Sam Barber, and Zach Bryan.